harness/developer-hub/tutorials/cd-pipelines/kubernetes/cosign-opa.md

 ## Write the policies
 ---------------------

-Let's add a [policy step](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/add-a-governance-policy-step-to-a-pipeline/) after the **cosign_verify** step (you can call this **opa_enforcement** step).
+Let's add a [policy step](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/add-a-governance-policy-step-to-a-pipeline/) after the **cosign_verify** step (you can call this **policy_enforcement** step).
 You can define and store policies directly in the OPA service in Harness.

 :::caution